mrsimoes/hlnsync/README.md

 ### Possible Improvements

-- Support the newer xxhash3 hashes, or other, including 128-bit hashes.
+- Support hash values larger than 64 bits, including the newer 128-bit xxhash3, and others.
 - Better configuration file format.
 - More parallel hashing, multiprocessing instead of threads.
 - More output options, e.g. sort by name or mtime.
 - Make `--include` and `--exclude` patterns more compatible with `rsync`.
 - Store Unicode file names in offline database to support other operating systems.
 Currently stored as-is.
-- Detect renamed directories for a compact sync schedule.
+- Detect renamed directories for more compact sync schedules.
 - Partial hashes for quicker comparison of same-size files.
 - Check for duplicates by actual content, not just content hash.
-- Update target mtimes.
+- Update target mtime.
 - Support argparsecomplete.